fadams/lambda-runtime-api-daemon/README.md

 #### Lambda Server
 Currently supported environment variables specific to the Lambda Server are:

+* USE_STRUCTURED_LOGGING: If set logs are output in structured JSON format, if unset logs are output in plain human readable format, default is unset.
 * LOG_LEVEL: The log level (PANIC FATAL ERROR WARNING INFO DEBUG TRACE).
 The level is case insensitive and the default value is INFO.
 * INVOKE_API_HOST: The Invoke API address, default is 0.0.0.0.
 * PORT: The Invoke API listen port, default is 8080.